MAX AI Logo

 Chief AI Architect & Founder, MAX AI

 Founder of MAX AI, specializing in enterprise AI implementation and business automation.
-Certified by NVIDIA, Microsoft, and Alibaba DAMO Academy.
 Provides AI customer service, process automation, and enterprise knowledge base solutions for SMEs in Macau and the Greater Bay Area.

 Want to learn more about AI?